gloaysa/whatsplaying/README.md

 ```

 ## Roadmap
-[] - Properly handle errors.
+[x] - Properly handle errors.
 [] - Libraries are hardcoded (only the first one is shown).
 [] - Display playlists.
 [] - Add the ability to start albums/playlists.
 [] - Display art from external services (tidal).
 [] - Allow configuration of Album library carousel time between slides.
-[] - Allow configuration to autostart Album library if nothing is playing for x-amount of time.
+[x] - Allow configuration to autostart Album library if nothing is playing for 5 seconds.

 ### Environment Variables